Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 Lyford Crescent is the main entrance and exit and becomes congested at peak times.
 Parents are encouraged to use the three alternative entrances: Tobago Place, Wylie Avenue and Regency Place.

-At the top of Lyford Crescent, the coned area is a drop-off and pick-up zone only.
-Children wait on the footpath and parents can pull in and pick up their child if they are waiting.
-Otherwise, please park further down Lyford Crescent, in the carpark, or go around the carpark until your child is waiting for you.
+We have a marked area in the car park outside of the school which lets you quickly pick up or drop off your child/ren and drive on to keep traffic flowing.
+Children are supervised and wait on the footpath by the car park and parents can pull in and pick up their child if they are waiting.
+Otherwise, please park further down Lyford Crescent, in the car park, or loop around the car park until your child is waiting for you.

 HOME AND SCHOOL COMMUNICATION

-Our first choice for communication is through our school website www.sunnynook.school.nz and email newsletters.
-Please ensure you sign up to our electronic mailing list by advising the office in person or emailing firstname.lastname@example.org
+Our first choice for communication is through our school website www.sunnynook.school.nz and emailed newsletters.
+Please ensure you sign up to our electronic mailing list by advising the office in person or emailing email@example.com

 In addition, please check your child’s bag for other important notices that are sent home to keep you up to date with events.